 Near Covington in Newton County, Georgia — The American South (South Atlantic)

 Location.
-33° 26.502′ N, 83° 50.706′ W. Marker is near Covington, Georgia, in Newton County.
-Marker is at the intersection of Georgia Route 36 and Fincher Circle, on the right when traveling north on State Route 36.
-Touch for map.
-The marker is at the church and cemetery.
-Marker is at or near this postal address: 15105 Highway 36, Covington GA 30014, United States of America.
+33° 26.709′ N, 83° 49.717′ W. Marker is near Covington, Georgia, in Newton County.
+Marker is on Unnamed Park Road 0.2 miles south of Newton Factory Bridge Road, in the median.
+The marker is on the main road in Newton County's Touch for map.
+Marker is at or near this postal address: 450 Newton Factory Bridge Road, Covington GA 30014, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 11, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 906 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 11, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on August 19, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,284 times since then and 12 times this year.
+Photos: 1, 2. submitted on August 19, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.